IWSLT/IWSLT.github.io/_pages/2022/sponsors.md

 ---

-IWSLT welcomes sponsors and donors of compute credits (without any sponsorship contract to sign) to fund human evaluations, data collections and student grants.
+IWSLT welcomes sponsors and donors of compute credits (without any sponsorship contract to sign) to support human evaluations, data collections and participating students.
 Sponsorships will be collected through the Association for Computational Linguistics and used to fund students grants, human evaluations and data collections.